 If your site requires precise locations, you can experiment by using various values to identify the values that provide the most reliable results.
-For more information, contact Ubisense Support.

 9.3 Setting the Motion Model

 The Model Type parameter specifies the motion model, which is used for extrapolating the movement of the tag.